comicfans/learn/why_rust_different.md

 Lambda functions combined with std::function<>
 ```

-can improve kernel development, but Linus simply rejected this ideal.
+can improve kernel development, but Linus rejected this ideal.

 Miguel Ojeda (who posted 'support rust in kernel' patches) posted a sample
-that how easily C++ can introduce memory bugs without notice,
+that how easily C++ can introduce memory bugs without trigger any compiler
-even with moden standard.
+warning, even with modern standard.

 ```
 The issue is that, even if people liked C++ a lot, there is little